stefan-wuensch/tmp/README.md

 [AWS CloudWatch Alarms](http://aws.amazon.com/documentation/cloudwatch/) and [Nagios](http://nagios.sourceforge.net/docs/nagioscore/4/en/toc.html).

+HUIT recommends AWS applications be monitored with a two-factor approach:
+- *CloudWatch Alarms* which are Amazon-provided monitoring services within the Virtual Private Cloud (inside looking in) and
+- *Nagios Service Checks* which monitor from outside the AWS environment (outside looking in)

 ## Important notes

 - This guide assumes a working knowledge of AWS, specifically the following: